 For Berthe Morisot, the first months of 1869 brought the loss of her sister to marriage as well as the frustration and hurt of witnessing Manet’s new attachment to Eva Gonzalès (1849 – 1883).
 Gonzalès, who was introduced to Manet by Alfred Stevens, became Manet’s first and only student.
 The daughter of an influential Spanish-born novelist, she was beautiful, intelligent, talented and elegant — and only 20.

 While Berthe Morisot looked to Manet as a mentor – and he used both Eva Gonzalès and Morisot as models – he clearly admired Gonzalès as a painter.
-Morisot submitted no work to the 1869 Salon jury; she was suffering from an eye infection that impaired her vision.
+Morisot submitted no work to the Salon jury in 1869; she was suffering from an eye infection that impaired her vision.
 But she was able to see Manet.

 Considering that Manet had been forbidden by the French government to exhibit his incendiary new painting, The Execution of Emperor Maximilian, he was fortunate that the Salon jury accepted two other submissions, The Balcony and Luncheon in the Studio.